 3. Enter the guest’s email address, then click on Edit guest information to give them a friendly user name.
 Then click Add.
 Your guest will receive a welcome email invitation.

-Guests must have an Office 365 work or school account.
-If they don't have a Microsoft account associated with their email, they'll be prompted to create one for free.
+Guests must have a Microsoft 365 work or school account.
+If they don’t have a Microsoft account associated with their email, they’ll be prompted to create one for free.

 Set guest permissions for an individual team

 Team owners can also configure some guest permissions for their team once a guest has been successfully added (see below).

 To set guest permissions for an individual team in Teams:

 1. Select Teams on the left side of the app.

 2. Go to the team name and select More options (…), then Manage team.

 3. Under Settings, click on Guest permissions, then check or un-check the permissions you want to allow.
 Currently, you can choose to give guests permission to create, update, or delete channels.
 (File permissions for guests are actually configured in the SharePoint settings by a global admin)

 With guest access, your content never leaves your sight